apache/polaris/docs/configuring-polaris-for-production.md

 # Configuring Apache Polaris (Incubating) for Production

-The default `polaris-server.yml` configuration is intended for develoment and testing.
+The default `polaris-server.yml` configuration is intended for development and testing.
 When deploying Polaris in production, there are several best practices to keep in mind.

 ## Security